 Know yourself as a runner and learn what makes your body happy.
 Don’t be afraid to try out new gear you want to use and wear or experiment with various playlists.
 While consistency is key throughout your training plan, if you are sick or are having an off day, know when it’s ok to reset.
 It is important that you build up to longer runs and more challenging workouts.
 Sticking to your plan, resting on recovery days, and eating healthy are all important starting steps to your marathon preparation!

-Stay tuned for more posts about marathon training and be sure to follow us on Instagram for your Training Tip Tuesdays to learn more.
+Stay tuned for more posts about marathon training and be sure to follow us on Instagram for more tips.
 See you at the finish line!